mistupv/slice_dialyzer/README.md

 the new PLT tables.

-Untar the file otp_with_slicing_dialyzer.tar, then run the following commands:
+Untar the file otp_with_slicing_dialyzer.tar.gz, then run the following commands:

 ./otp_build autoconf